ibm-watson-data-lab/Spark-Twitter-Watson-Dashboard/README.md

 ## Deploy to IBM Bluemix

 The fastest way to deploy this application to Bluemix is to click the **Deploy to Bluemix** button below.
-If you prefer instead to deploy manually to Bluemix then read the entirety of this section.
+If you prefer instead to deploy manually to Bluemix skip ahead to the next section.

 [![Deploy to Bluemix](https://deployment-tracker.mybluemix.net/stats/1cf78b25577e3e58e5c33589753beae8/button.svg)](https://bluemix.net/deploy?repository=https://github.com/ibm-cds-labs/Spark-Twitter-Watson-Dashboard)